SWAT Team Commander (Retired)

 In a scenario where a man is armed in a house and has threatened to shoot his children and any Officer that comes near him, he exits the house in your sights.
 You can not see any weapons, but your team leader say take the shot.
 What do you do?

-Asked by JK almost 10 years ago
+Asked by JK over 10 years ago

 Can an EOD suit protect against firearms?
 Low to high caliber, such as maybe a small pistol to a large rifle.
 Thanks.